mavzerburak0/100-days-of-code/log.md

 **Thoughts:** It feels like this will be my longest and most complicated project yet.
 However I am confident that I will finish it this week and I am surprised that everything goes well without many issues.
 I guess it shows that I am learning and improving day by day.

 **Link to work:** None

+### Day 47: March 2, 2021

+**Today's Progress**:

+* Improve To-Do list project logic

+**Thoughts:** The code I write feels a bit sloppy at this point.
+But after I finish coding the logic of the app, I want to do major refactoring, extract smaller functions for DOM and array manipulation.
+Maybe even a separate module.
+I am glad I got everything working, though.

+**Link to work:** None